The Cassandra Complex (band): History

 The band was initially composed of Rodney Orpheus and Paul Dillon, who met when Orpheus gatecrashed Dillon's 21st birthday party in Leeds.
 They began putting on large multimedia shows featuring various avant-garde acts from the Leeds area.
 Andy Booth was a journalist who interviewed the band and was later asked to join.

 The band released their first self-financed single, "March", in March 1985.
 A live cassette followed a month later, and the band signed to local label Rouska.
 Dillon left the band to get married and the band recruited Rodney's childhood friend John Marchini, with Jez Willis and Keith Langley guesting live and in the studio.

-They released two albums on the Rouska label, Grenade (1986) and Hello America (1987), and added tracks to the compilation's Raging Sun (1985) and Zarah Leander's Greatest Hits (1987).
+They released two albums on the Rouska label, Grenade (1986) and Hello America (1987), and added tracks to the compilations Raging Sun (1985) and Zarah Leander's Greatest Hits (1987).
 Afterwards they signed to the Belgian-based Play It Again Sam label, which issued the double-live album Feel the Width in 1987.
 During the production of the Theomania album in 1988, Marchini and Booth left, with Orpheus recruiting a new line-up for 1989's Satan, Bugs Bunny, and Me album.
 Hamburg guitarist Volker Zacharias from the band Girls Under Glass joined a year later, and has been a stable member of the group since then.

 During this period Orpheus also began work on the book Abrahadabra, published by Looking Glass Press in Sweden and later republished by Weiser Books.

 Orpheus set up a recording studio in Hamburg where The Cassandra Complex recorded their next albums, as well as producing and remixing several records for other German alternative artists, including Die Krupps and Girls Under Glass.
 Orpheus had a role in the German vampire movie Kiss My Blood, and toured with The Sisters of Mercy.
 He was described as a "technopagan" in Mark Dery's 1996 overview of cyberculture Escape Velocity:To Rodney Orpheus the ease with which such metaphors are turned upside down underscores his belief that there's nothing oxymoronic about the term technopagan in end-of-the-century cyberculture.
 "People say 'pagans sit in the forest worshipping nature; what are you doing drinking diet coke in front of a Macintosh?' " says Orpheus, who in addition to being a card-carrying Crowleyite is a hacker and a mind machine aficionado.
 "But when you use a computer, you're using your imagination to manipulate the computer's reality.
 Well, that's exactly what sorcery is all about – changing the plastic quality of nature on a nuts-and-bolts level.
 And that's why magickal techniques dating back hundreds of years are totally valid in a cyberpunk age."Booth went on to become a lawyer and the head of Company Commercial and Creative Industries at Manchester firm Turner Parkinson.

 The band continued with Orpheus and Zacharias releasing Cyberpunx, The War Against Sleep and Sex & Death.
 In 1995, Orpheus worked with Patricia Nigiani and Markus Giltjes on a side project called Sun God.